FREE TO THE PUBLIC - SHARE

 Child Development Services

 The Head Start - Early Head Start Program, provides comprehensive child and family development services to those most in need in Jefferson County, Alabama.
 Our goal is optimal outcomes for both children and families.
 We seek at all times to provide the highest quality services.
-This is accomplished by supporting and promoting the professional development of our staff; implementing effective service delivery systems; and monitoring, assessing, and adjusting them to assure the best in services provision.
+This is accomplished by supporting and promoting the professional development of our staff; implementing effective service delivery systems; and monitoring, assessing, and adjusting them to assure the best in service provision.
 We also stay abreast of research to learn and implement best practices, use technology effectively, and collaborate with a wide variety of community partners.

 JCCEO Executive Director/Head Start Directorsmyles@jcceo.org

 The JCCEO Community Support Division serves Jefferson County, Alabama through the following programs: Adult Day Health Care, Senior Nutrition Centers, Energy Assistance, Emergency Assistance, Financial Literacy, and Home Weatherization.
 The JCCEO Community Support Division provides programs and services for more than 21,000 people annually that are available at no cost to low-income residents of Jefferson County, Alabama

 JCCEO Community Support Director